OCR-D/ocrd_keraslm/README.md

 ### [OCR-D processor](https://github.com/OCR-D/core) interface `ocrd-keraslm-rate`

 To be used with [PageXML](https://www.primaresearch.org/tools/PAGELibraries) documents in an [OCR-D](https://github.com/OCR-D/spec/) annotation workflow.
+Input could be anything with a textual annotation (`TextEquiv` on the given `textequiv_level`).
+The LM rater could be used for both quality control (without alternative decoding, using only each first index `TextEquiv`) and part of post-correction (with `alternative_decoding=True`, finding the best path among `TextEquiv` indexes).

 ```json
   "tools": {